 The prescriptive approach can allow participants to receive information from experts.
-Lectures from Subject Matter Experts (SMEs) can allow an audience to learn from the expertise of another.
-For instance, participants may benefit from a lecture from personnel who have recently returned from deployment about what to expect.
-In addition, it can communicate a large amount of content in a short period of time.
+Lectures from Subject Matter Experts (SMEs) can allow an audience to learn from the expertise of someone else.
+For instance, participants may benefit from a lecture by personnel who have recently returned from deployment on what to expect.
+In addition, lectures can communicate a large amount of content in a short period of time.
 For example, participants may benefit from a history lesson or a training that informs them about legal matters.

 Another advantage to the prescriptive approach is its consistency and measurability.
 Funders may favour a programme that provides measurable and consistent results.
 Prospective trainees may know exactly what information they will receive because the material is fixed.
 It also means that trainers do not have to rely on audience contributions for the success of the training.
 Finally, many training participants want to feel that they are learning from experts, which this model offers.

-The most significant drawback to the prescriptive approach is that it does not adapt to needs of the participants and views diversity as irrelevant to a training.
+The most significant drawback to the prescriptive approach is that it does not adapt to the needs of the participants and views diversity as irrelevant to a training.
 It assumes universality of principles, concepts and experience.
-This may be effective when working with homogenous populations but can be less effective when working with diverse and marginalised people.
-Moreover, it can be easy for the trainer to lack sensitivity to diversity and to fail to instil that as a value in its population.
+This may be effective when working with homogenous populations but can be less effective when working with diverse and/or marginalised people.
+Moreover, if the trainer lacks sensitivity to diversity, he/she can fail to instil respect for diversity as a value in training.
 Finally, participants may be less engaged because the training does not incorporate participants’ experiences, affirm their expertise or follow principles of adult learning.
-Issues to consider if using it in CPPB training

 In addition, trainers can: